 No. Payment plan agreements are subsequent agreements made after a borrower fails to pay for their loans in time.
 And, these are given as a “last chance” option for borrowers to settle their outstanding debts once and for all.

 Yes.
-Any type of loan instrument that bears the promise of a borrower to pay for the amount owed can be given the chance to settle their debts with payment plan agreements.
+Any loan instrument that bears the promise of a borrower to pay for the amount owed can be given a chance to settle their debts with payment plan agreements.
 Instruments such as an I.O.U and promissory note can have payment plan agreements subsequently made if the borrower has difficulty in paying under these instrument’s terms.

 Payment plan agreements are only notarized if the loan agreement involves sums amounting to more than $ 10,000.
 This so to put the agreement in public records and compel the borrower to abide by its provision.
 Loans involving sums lesser than that will not need to be notarized.
 Payment plan agreements usually don’t include notarial acknowledgments on them.
 So you’ll need to attach a separate notarial acknowledgment if the agreement needs notarization.